sanjyot02/python-placement-recommendation-system/README.md

 # python-placement-recommendation-system

-A simple job recommendation system project (using Python) for my final year!
+A simple recommendation system project using Python, for my BSc Computer Science final year!

 #### Scope of the system
+This project is a simple Flask-based web application designed for both job seekers and recruiters.

+Users can:
+sign up, log in, and receive job recommendations based on their skills, experience, and job title.

+Recruiters can:
-This project is a Flask-based web application designed for both job seekers and recruiters.
-Users can sign up, log in, and receive personalized job recommendations based on their skills, experience, and job title.
-Recruiters can log in to view job listings and the list of candidates recommended for their job postings.
-The application provides a user-friendly platform and aims to streamline the job placement and recruitment process for both job seekers and recruiters.
+log in to view job listings and the list of candidates recommended for their job postings.

 #### Software Requirements
 - Frontend: HTML, CSS, JavaScript